zkSync Era Portfolio Tracking: Validity Finality and the Withdrawal Delay (2026)

 The withdrawal delay and double-counting

-Funds bridged out of zkSync are not immediately on L1 — there is an execution delay after proving before a withdrawal completes.
-Tracking errors here:
+Funds bridged out of zkSync are not immediately on L1: there is an execution delay after proving before a withdrawal completes.
+The tracking errors here are:

 - showing the asset as already on L1 before execution;